-In order to be eligible to apply for the WPA-PDF competition, Applicants must meet the following criteria:
+In order to be eligible to apply for the WPA-PhD competition, Applicants must meet the following criteria:

 - a.
 Applicants must propose a research program that seeks to build knowledge on women's heart and/or brain health. - b.
-As of the application deadline date, Applicants must be Canadian citizens, permanent residents of Canada or Protected Persons under subsection 95(2) of the Immigration and Refugee Protection Act (Canada) (see section B.4.3). - c.
-Applicants must hold or be completing either (i) a PhD or (ii) a regulated health professional degree. - d.
-At the time of submission, Applicants must either (i) have a position as a full-time Postdoctoral Fellow or Clinical Fellow at an eligible Canadian institution; or (ii) have applied for the position of full-time Postdoctoral Fellow or Clinical Fellow at an eligible Canadian institution with a start date of no later than December 31, 2026.
-Applicants must submit confirmation from their Host Institution of being enrolled/accepted as a full-time student; or have submitted an application for full-time admission, in a Postdoctoral or Clinical Fellowship program.
+As of the application deadline date, applicants must be Canadian citizens, permanent residents of Canada or Protected Persons under subsection 95(2) of the Immigration and Refugee Protection Act (Canada) (see section B.4.3). - c.
+At the time of submission, Applicants must either (i) be enrolled in a Doctoral program at an eligible Canadian institution, (ii) have applied for full-time admission to a Doctoral program at an eligible Canadian institution, with a start date of no later than September 30, 2026, or (iii) are intending to reclassify from a Master's to a Doctoral program at an eligible Canadian institution, with a start date of no later than September 30, 2026.
+Applicants must submit confirmation from their Host Institution of being enrolled/accepted as a full-time student; or have submitted an application for full-time admission, in a Doctoral program.
 For more details, please refer to the 'Institutional Statement' in section B.4.3.

-- e.
-Clinical Fellows must be in a research stream. - f.
-Partial Postdoctoral Personnel Awards for less than one (1) year of funding are not available. - g.
-Applicants must have an identified research Supervisor based at an eligible Canadian institution where the research will be undertaken. - h.
-Applicants may not hold, or be on leave from, an independent research position. - i.
-At the time of submission, no more than five (5) years or sixty (60) months may have passed since the completion date of either the applicants (i) a PhD degree or (ii) a regulated health professional degree.
+- d.
+Partial Doctoral Personnel Awards for less than one (1) year of funding are not available. - e.
+Applicants must have an identified research Supervisor based at an eligible Canadian institution where the research will be undertaken. - f.
+At the time of submission, no more than five (5) years or sixty (60) months may have passed since the start date of the applicant's Doctoral program.
 Note that the eligibility period may be extended resulting from career interruption due to extenuating circumstances such as parental leave(s), illness etc. The period of eligibility will be extended by the equivalent duration of the eligible interruptions(s).
-Please refer to B.4.3 BioSketch for more information. - j.
+Please refer to B.4.3 BioSketch for more information. - g.
 At the time of submission, and for the duration of the award, recipients are ineligible if they hold or have already held funding, directly or indirectly, from the tobacco industry.